JKBurrows/Project-1/README.md

 ## Regular Season Numeric Summaries by Division

-Six number summaries are calculated for three variables for the regular season for active teams in each division.
+Six number summaries are calculated for three variables for for active teams in each division.
+All numbers are for the regular season.

 One main that jumps out about these summaries is that the average goals for numbers and the average goals against number are so similar.
 This